ml-jku/bgnn/index.md

 for the test set samples.

 ### Drum
-The upper animation below shows a typical training example, while the animation directly beneath is an OOD example.
+The following upper animation shows a typical example encountered in training, while the lower animation is an OOD test example.
 For OOD test samples the length of the cylinder has increased compared to training and test samples.
 <br>
 <br>